rpetrich/callander/README.md

 programs, callander will emit an error that can be overridden with the `--block-exec` option.

-Only x86-64 Linux binaries are supported.
-A version for aarch64 is available to build from source, but not ready for general consumption.
+x86_64 and aarch64 linux binaries are available.
+No support for other architectures is planned.

 Additionally, callander is beta software and requires more real-world testing.
 If you have a program that it doesn't analyze properly or rejects, please open